citp/privacy-policy-historical/n/ne/neo/neowin.net.md

-##### Notice to Parents

-Parents or guardians: we want to help you guard your children's privacy.
+**Notice to Parents or Guardians:** We want to help you guard your children's privacy.
 We encourage you to talk to your children about safe and responsible use of their Personal Information while using the Internet.